-To this end, in the TaskRepository, let's create a method that filters tasks by name and that also has a Pageable parameter to support pagination:
+To this end, let's create a method in the TaskRepository that filters tasks by name and also has a Pageable parameter to support pagination:

 As before, let’s call it from our main class by adding the following code to the run() method:

-We've reused the same pagination criteria we created earlier and passed it to the method we just defined.
+We reused the same pagination criteria we created earlier, and passed it to the method we just defined.

-We've also added a few more logs that make use of the other Slice methods.
-The aim is to check whether the current slice has a previous or a next one.
+We also added a few more logs that make use of the other Slice methods.
+The aim is to check whether the current slice has a previous one or next one.

 When we run the application, we'll see the following output:

 Spring JPA uses the limit keyword to retrieve the paginated tasks.
-To check this, in the console output, we may find the query generated by Spring JPA (remember that we've configured our application to show the SQL queries):
+To check this in the console output, we can find the query generated by Spring JPA (remember that we configured our application to show the SQL queries):